jperera01/jperera01/README.md

 ### Hi there! 👋

-I'm Jemes, a C.S graduating in the Fall of 2024.
+I'm Jemes, a CS major graduating in the Fall of 2024.
 * I'm currently balancing my coursework and working on a chrome extension in my free time.
-* Currently work in IT at my college campus.
+* Currently work in IT at my campus.

 <!--
 **jperera01/jperera01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.